DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 ### The Silent Attack
 A malicious node may fail to respond to the gossip protocol.
 This will distort the distribution of gossip nodes, resulting in propagation failure.
-F

 ### Chaterbox Attack
 A malicious node can retransmit repeatedly the same message.
 This